texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/introduction.md

 Why would you want to do this?

-Well, in this program, the variable `one` is accessed in `setup`, but can also be accessed in `loop`.
+Well, in this program, the global variable `one` is accessed in `setup`, but can also be accessed in `loop`.

 The variable `Serial` is also global, but it is declared in the Arduino library.